yash-sharma1/Launch-your-own-restaurant-review-site-P7-OpenClassrooms-/README.md

 # Launch-your-own-restaurant-review-site-P7-OpenClassrooms-

+Requirements:
+1. A Google Maps map loaded with the Google Maps API.
+2. A list of restaurants on the right side of the page that are within the area displayed on the map.
+3. Add a review about an existing restaurant.
+4. Add a restaurant by clicking on a specific place on the map.

 You've chosen to get started in the restaurant review business!
 Your goal is to create an easy-to-use, simple service that offers reviews of restaurants around you.
 For this project, you have to learn to use external APIs such as Google Maps and Google Places (your biggest competitor 😬).
 That's not all: you will have to integrate all this information in a clear, organized way in your application!
 You will also be required to code using good coding practices like you've learned so far, among which object-oriented programming is one of the most important.

 Step 1: Restaurants